yannvanhalewyn/img2ascii/readme.md

 The input file path in jpeg format.
 If a file is given, any passed in url's will be ignored.
 * `-u [ --url ] arg`
 A url hosting the image.
+* `--facebook arg`
+A facebook username or profile ID. img2ascii will
 * `-o [ --output ] arg`
 The output file path.
 * `-r [ --resolution ] arg`